“…thorough, flexible and very sharp…”

 Pre-publication Advice: BBC documentary programme with undercover footage making serious defamatory allegations about the mismanagement of care homes by the owners and mistreatment of residents by the staff.

 A specialist on-line supplier of automotive parts made claims in defamation and malicious falsehood against a business rival for derogatory comments on its website.

 Ansari v Knowles (2014)

-A university lecturer at Manchester Metropolitan University claimed in libel and slander for allegations of personal misconduct and professional incompetence against four defendants including a former colleague and Vilnius University.
+A university lecturer claimed in libel and slander for allegations of personal misconduct and professional incompetence against four defendants including Manchester Metropolitan University, a former university colleague and Vilnius University.
 Vilnius settled the claim.
 The Court of Appeal agreed with Eady J that the settlement with Vilnius did not extinguish the claimant’s causes of action or that it had become an abuse of process to continue with his claim against the remaining defendants.
-John acted for Mr Ansari.
+John acted for the claimant.

 Topcoat Construction v Compromise Agreements (2014)

 An early claim in defamation under the 2013 Act by a construction company involved in a number of substantial commercial contracts including the maintenance of social housing facing unsubstantiated allegations of fraud, bribery and corruption in publicity materials uploaded by a claims management company to its website resulting in immediate financial losses.
 Post publication injunction obtained.
 John acted for the claimant.

 - Allen v LB Southwark EWCA Civ 1478 (defendant, CA)

 - Wray v University of West Indies UKPC 14 (claimant, PC)